The Law of Cybersecurity & In-House Counsel

 9. Monitor and Strategically Engage in Public Policy.
 Stay informed and engage in advocacy to build awareness of company positions and concerns.
 (22%)

 10. Discharge Professional Duty of Care.
 Protect client and related information, particularly if it involves electronic communications and social media.
+You can use password manager small teams to generate robust passwords that guard you and your organization against reputational damage and loss of revenue.

 Perhaps the most telling statistic was the fact that 17% the survey respondents admitted to doing none of the above.
 Half of the survey respondents work in companies with more than 700 employees.